pluresideas/pluresideas.github.io/index.md

 I questioned the developer the order of the pipeline steps.
 I would expect that first the code would be checkout out, lint, built, and tests executed and only then when all these steps succeeded a docker image should be created.

-The developer copied and pasted someone else’s code without understanding how it works, was not able to speak about it, and was going to ask other developers whether my concern was a valid or not.
+The developer copied and pasted someone else's code without understanding how it works, was not able to speak about it, and was going to ask other developers whether my concern was a valid or not.
 I could see from my conversation with him that he does not understand the fundamentals of my concern.
 I wanted him to understand my concern so that my concern would become his concern as the <del>author</del> of the code, that he would be able to carry a discussion with other developers.
 Clearly he was not ready for such discussion as I failed to articulate my concern to him clearly.

-I think repeating someone’s question without ability to defend the question and speaking to it is not a curtesy but quite the opposite.
+I think repeating someone's question without the ability to defend and talk about it, is not as helpful as one might think.